susisetianingsih/visa_portal/README.md

 ## Project Descriptions

-The VISA (Vendor Information Security Assessment) Portal represents an evolution of Companiy's existing assessment system, designed to provide a more comprehensive and efficient evaluation process.
+<p> The VISA (Vendor Information Security Assessment) Portal represents an evolution of Companiy's existing assessment system, designed to provide a more comprehensive and efficient evaluation process.
 This application was created using the Laravel Framework with a MySQL database.
 This project is part of the results of my internship at Halodoc.
-My role in this project is Full Stack Developer.
+My role in this project is Full Stack Developer. </p>

 ## User Requirements
-There are three system users, including admin, vendor, and guest.
+<p> There are three system users, including admin, vendor, and guest.</p>
 A. **Admin: GRC Lead**
 1. Admin can log into the system.
 2. Admin can change password.